bijokmathew/tips-for-easylife/README.md

  - Hack submission form
  - Footer with links to social medias

-In order to make navigation easier between the sections the navigation bar is fixed on top when the user scrolls thru the page.
+In order to make navigation easier between the sections the navigation bar is fixed on top when the user scrolls throgh the page.

 ### Existing Features